 Does Apollo.io have a free plan?

 Yes.
-Apollo offers a free-forever plan with access to the full 210M+ contact database and basic search filters.
-You get 5 mobile credits and 10 export credits per month, with unlimited email credits subject to fair use (approximately 250 emails per day).
+Apollo offers a free-forever plan with access to the full 230M+ contact database and basic search filters.
+You get 900 credits per year, spent one at a time on each email or phone number you reveal.
 The free plan limits you to 2 active sequences and does not include CRM integrations.
 It is useful for testing data quality but not sufficient for ongoing prospecting.

 Do Apollo.io credits roll over?

 No. All Apollo credits expire at the end of your billing cycle, whether monthly or annual.
 Unused credits are forfeited with no refund or extension.
-Overage credits purchased mid-cycle also follow the same expiration policy.
-This creates a use-it-or-lose-it dynamic that can lead to wasteful spending early in the month and rationed usage at the end.
+This creates a use-it-or-lose-it dynamic that can lead to wasteful spending early in the cycle and rationed usage at the end.

 Can I cancel Apollo.io mid-contract?

-Apollo requires written notice at least 60 days before your renewal date.
+Apollo's terms of service require written notice at least 30 days before your renewal date.
 If you miss this window, the contract auto-renews for another full term.
 Seat reductions are also not permitted mid-contract.
 Multiple Trustpilot reviews report difficulties with the cancellation process, including locked accounts and charges after attempting to cancel.

 How does Apollo.io compare to account intelligence platforms?